Citizen's Guide to Colorado Auto Collision Coverage

 - Collision coverage

-- First-party coverage for direct physical damage to the insured vehicle caused by impact or upset, subject to the policy's terms.
+- First-party coverage for direct physical damage to the insured vehicle caused by impact or upset, subject to policy terms.

 - Actual cash value

-- The policy measure often used in total-loss disputes, usually tied to market value and condition rather than simple replacement cost.
+- The policy measure often used in total-loss disputes, usually tied to market value, mileage, condition, options, and comparable vehicles.

 - Total loss